Listen to the audio version of this article:

 For families struggling with opioid addiction, there is always a low-grade fear that their family member may die from this disease.
 The sad reality is that opioid death is now more common than traffic fatalities in the United States.
 Finding ways to do something productive about the fear can include understanding the risk of overdose, obtaining naloxone medication (this is especially useful if you have a child living in the home working to recover from opioid addiction), or engaging in family support groups.

-It is also important to know that enabling efforts meant to prevent the consequences and pain of an addiction can often lead to death and harm in roundabout ways.
+It is also important to know that enabling efforts meant to prevent the consequences and pain of addiction can often lead to death and harm in roundabout ways.
 While enabling functions as a bandage for the current addiction, it does not support long-term recovery.
 The longer a person stays in the addiction cycle, the greater the overall chances of them experiencing an overdose or other severe consequence.

-Making efforts to lessen enabling for your family system is life-saving work.
+Making efforts to reduce enabling for your family system is life-saving work.
 Goals of commitment to recovery should always be promoted as the longer someone continues to suffer from active addiction, the higher the likelihood that dark fears will come true.